This category is for services who work together for better health and wellbeing in North Coast communities.

 This category is for projects that encourage people to take ownership of their health and wellbeing.

 Promoting good health and the prevention of disease is vital for primary health care.
-Projects that target health literacy, healthy lifestyles, reduce hospital admissions and reduce chronic disease fit in this category.
+Projects that target health literacy, healthy lifestyles and self-care to reduce hospital admissions and reduce chronic disease fit in this category.

-As part of the judging process, judges will nominate one project from each category they believe has had significant impact on the North Coast community.
-These Community Finalists will then proceed to an online voting campaign in the hope of being crowned the 2017 Community Choice Award winner.
+Judges will nominate one Community Choice finalist from each category that they believe has had significant impact on the North Coast community.
+Community Finalists will proceed to an online voting campaign, with the goal of being crowned the 2018 Community Choice Award recipient.

 The Community Choice Award recognises a project or program that has engaged deeply with the community, and understands its characteristics and needs.
 The program should be aligned with the community’s principles and values, and the staff driving the program seen to act with sensitivity, respect and insight.
 The project is embraced by the community, and ultimately, empowers the community to take ownership of their own health and wellbeing.

-All 2017 finalists will participate in our People’s Choice Award.
-Voting will commence once all videos have been shown at the Award Ceremony by those present on the evening.
-The People’s Choice winner will this year receive two registration tickets to the conference of their choice.
+All 2018 finalists will participate in our People’s Choice Award.
+Voting will be open to all guests at the 2018 Primary Healthcare Excellence Awards Gala Dinner and will commence once all finalist videos have been screened.
+The People’s Choice recipient will receive two registration tickets to the conference of their choice in recognition of peer support.